raynardmiot/514-2245-2-team7/readme.md

 Once you have everything configured, in the `terraform/` directory run `terraform init`, `terraform plan`, and `terraform apply` to start the app.
 Type `yes` whenever Terraform prompts you to do so.
 Terraform will output the URL to the frontend of the app, hosted on the EC2.

 > **NOTE:** Before running the app, contact Raynard and tell him to start the Rekognition model.
 Rekognition doesn't work well with Terraform since it takes a while to re-train the model, so our app calls a pre-existing API hosted on Raynard's account to get image results.
-Rekognition is also very expensive to keep running in the background, so it turned off by default.
+Rekognition is also very expensive to keep running in the background, so it is turned off by default.

 ### Uploading an image

 Visit the webpage linked by Terraform's output.
 You should have a prompt to upload an image.
 Our app accepts `.jpg` and `.jpeg` formatted images.
-Upon uploading, after a short wait you will receive your results.
+After a short wait upon uploading, the results will be displayed on the webpage.

 ### Cleanup

 Run `terraform destroy` in the `terraform/` directory to destroy all resources.
 Type `yes` when prompted.

+> **NOTE:** Be sure to contact Raynard and tell him to stop the Rekognition model to avoid any additional cost.